History of Venezuela: The discovery of oil

-It did not take much geological expertise to know that Venezuela had large petroleum deposits, because the petroleum oozed out from seeps all over the country and an asphalt lake had formed naturally.
+Venezuela had large petroleum deposits, the petroleum oozed out from seeps all over the country and an asphalt lake had formed naturally.
 Venezuelans themselves had tried to extract oil for a small hand-pumped refinery early in the 20th century.
 When word spread internationally of Venezuela's oil potential, representatives of large foreign companies came to the country and started lobbying for rights of exploration and exploitation, and Gómez established the concessionary system.
 Venezuela had inherited from Spain the law that the ground surface—presumably, as deep as a plow or a water well went—could belong to individuals but everything under the soil was state property.
 Thus, Gómez began to grant huge concessions to family and friends.
 Any one who was close to Gómez eventually would become rich in one way or another.
 Gómez himself accumulated immense expanses of grasslands for cattle-raising, which had been his original occupation and was a lifelong passion.
 The Venezuelan concessionaires leased or sold their holdings to the highest foreign bidders.
 Gómez, who didn't trust industrial workers or unions, refused to allow the oil companies to build refineries on Venezuelan soil, so these were built them in the Dutch islands of Aruba and Curaçao.
 The one in Aruba was for a time the second largest in the world, after the one in Abadan, Iran.
 Although the Venezuelan oil boom started around 1918, the year when oil first figured as an export commodity, it took off when an oil well called Barroso blew a 200 ft spout that threw up an average of the equivalent to 100,000 barrels a day.
 It took five days to bring the flow under control.
 By 1927, oil was Venezuela's most valuable export and by 1929 Venezuela exported more oil than any other country in the world.